JoseeWouters/Josee-Wouters/content/blog/cherry-picking-with-git-in-your-terminal.md

 ## Push and done
 When you cherry picked all the commits you need, the only thing left to do is push your branch with `git push`.
 You now have the changes of another branch available on your own branch with the correct attribution to the person who wrote that piece of code.

 Of course there's more you can do with this `cherry-pick` command.
 For example, you can do this with multiple hashes at the same time.
 But these are the basics, to get you started.
-I was relieved that it didn't evolve some magic mumbo jumbo and that all it took was one command of `git cherry-pick <hash>`.
+I was relieved that it didn't involve some magic mumbo jumbo and that all it took was one command of `git cherry-pick <hash>`.
 Hopefully cherry picking is a little bit less scary now for you too.